Sanitary Ware Coating Automation

 Assessment

-Production volume, cleanroom requirements, coating specifications
+Production volume, paint booth requirements, coating specifications

 Scope definition